 - Access to shared personal computers for basic word-processing and accessing email/internet

 - Laboratory space, workstations, office space as appropriate

 In the Faculty of Science, candidates are given a maximum of 8 semesters (4 years) to complete a PhD and 4 semesters (2 years) to complete an MSc degree.
 Submission of a PhD thesis is possible after 6 semesters (or earlier with permission).
 A number of students in recent years have submitted in under 3.5 years.

 HECS : currently exempt for 8 semesters PhD (full-time); 4 semesters MSc (full-time).
-The HECS liability is calculated per semester where the census dates are 31 March and 31 August each year.
+The HECS liability is calculated per semester where the census dates are 31 March and 19 September each year (NOTE: the semester 2 census date in 2014 has been revised to 19 September).
 Thus, if, for example, you submit your thesis in October, you are still liable for a full semester.

 The School is not funded after 4 years and postgraduate places and funds are allocated on the basis of completions in 4 years.
 There is a University-wide effort to ensure that all postgraduate degrees are complete within 4 years.

 Most scholarships provide funding for 7 semesters for PhD and 4 semesters for a MSc.

 Please note conditions associated with your scholarship regarding full-time study, sick-leave, employment, suspensions, working away from the University of Sydney.
 If you are unsure how a change in circumstance may affect your scholarship, please check directly with the Scholarships Office.

 Check our Scholarship page for currently available scholarships.